camunda-community-hub/camunda-7-to-8-migration-example/README.md

 ```

-When Camunda Run is up propely, you can simply run your Spring application:
+When Camunda Run is up properly, you can simply run your Spring application:

 ```